csjpeter/libcsjp/README.md

 # libcsjp
 This is a small merely experimental, in-progress hobby library for c++.
 Provides the basics like excpetion, string, containers, logging, etc.
-I heavily rely on exception and RAII technique while avoiding STL as much as I can.
+I heavily rely on exceptions with RAII technique and ownership based resource management while avoiding STL as much as I can.

 ## compilation